xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-024.md

 <script setup>
 import ZIndex from '../components/ZIndex.vue';
+// import DragNDropImage from '../components/DragNDropImage.vue';
 </script>

 # Lesson 24 - Context Menu and Clipboard

-In this lesson, we will introduce how to implement context menu and clipboard functionality.
+In this lesson, we will introduce the following contents:

+-   How to implement context menu
+-   Adjust z-index with bring forward and send back
+-   Writes and reads clipboard content, supports pasting serialized graphics, non-vector images, SVG and plain text
+-   Drag-and-drop import of image files from file systems and pages

 <img src="/context-menu.png" alt="context menu" style="max-width: 300px;"/>